Key Takeaways

 Sponsored Products consistently produce the lowest average CPC and the highest RoAS of any Amazon ad format.
 This is why every Amazon advertising strategy should establish Sponsored Products as the foundation before adding Sponsored Brands or Sponsored Display.
 A well-structured Sponsored Products campaign with weekly Search Term Report management and margin-based bids is the most cost-efficient Amazon advertising investment available.

-Mobile CPC note: Amazon cost per click for mobile advertising runs approximately 16% higher than desktop ($1.10 vs $0.95), while mobile conversion rates run approximately 30% lower.
-Product pages must be fully optimised for mobile, this is both a listing quality requirement and a direct cost control lever.
+Mobile CPC Note: Amazon cost per click for mobile advertising runs approximately 16% higher than desktop ($1.10 vs $0.95), while mobile conversion rates run approximately 30% lower.
+Product pages must be fully optimised for mobile; this is both a listing quality requirement and a direct cost control lever.
+The difference in mobile advertising cost versus desktop is one of the largest controllable cost variables in your account.

 Amazon PPC Cost by Category: High, Mid, and Low CPC Niches